Hawaii Chapter 46

 Friday, April 29, 1983

 This morning, after Dave had left for school, I found a letter he had written me.
 It was a poem about how much he loved me.
-It was beautiful!

 Saturday, April 30, 1983

-Dave said he thinks we should get married on December 6, 1983.
-Later we spent the day at the beach.
-The sand is so soft and all the flowers smell so beautiful.
-Hawaii is such a magical place.
+We spent the day at the beach.
+The sand is so soft, and all the flowers smell so beautiful.
+Hawaii is truly a magical place.

 Sunday, May 1, 1983

-It was Fast and Testimony meeting today.
-Dave got up and bore his testimony.
-In his testimony, he talked about how much his friends meant to him, how he liked going to school, and that he loved his family.
-He didn’t say one word about me or his future or about being engaged.
-When he sat down beside me he said, “Oh, sorry.
+He didn’t say one word about me, his future, or being engaged.
+When he sat down beside me, he said, “Oh, sorry.
 I forgot to say something about you.”
 I told him it was all right.
-But I was hurt and wondered, if I was that easy to forget, how could I mean anything to him at all?
+But I was hurt.
+I wondered if I was that easy to forget; how could I mean anything to him at all?

-After the meeting, his bishop came over to ask who I was.
-When he found out that I was Dave’s fiance, he said that we could rent his basement in July for as long as we wanted to.
 Dave told him that we weren’t getting married until December.
-The bishop asked, “Why wait until then?
+The Bishop asked, “Why wait until then?
 You will not be done with school by then either.”
-Then, the bishop added that he would rent the basement to us cheap.
+Then the Bishop added that he would rent us the basement at a low price.
 He also said that he would help me get a job.
 Dave didn’t want to talk about it.
-I was uncomfortable and I didn’t know what to say, so I just stood there.
+I was uncomfortable, and I didn’t know what to say, so I just stood there.

 When we got home, Dave and I didn’t talk much.
 It’s as if we were strangers.
 I feel like he is playing games with me, and that he is still not sure of what he wants.